 Harry spent three years at ICHK before relocating to the UK.
-He is currently studying at Sedbergh School.
+He studied at Sedbergh School.

 What did you most enjoy about your time at ICHK?

 I found my time at ICHK enjoyable because of my surrounding not just in the classroom but also out in the small yet diverse outdoors areas.
 These are the places I was able to socialize with my peers and my teachers, developing extensive friendships whilst being encouraged to fulfill my own potential.